 One of the most noticeable differences between the darce choke and the anaconda choke is the position of the attacker’s arms.
-The configurations and mechanics of the two chokes, on the other hand, are almost similar.
+On the other hand, the configurations and mechanics of the two chokes are almost similar.

 As a result, moving from the d’arce choke to the anaconda choke should be a simple process.

-The BJJ Anaconda choke is a devastating submission used in both Gi and No-Gi Brazilian Jiu-Jitsu.
+The BJJ Anaconda choke is a devastating submission used in Gi and No-Gi Brazilian Jiu-Jitsu.

 It is also one of the most successful attacks since even the most experienced practitioners will suffer to escape this choke variation.

-You must thus get acquainted with and perfect this excellent choke technique as soon as possible if you want to avoid falling behind the times.
+You must thus get acquainted with and perfect this excellent choke technique as soon as possible to avoid falling behind the times.